rexresearch

 generation at OTE/TiO2/CdSe electrodes.
 Decreasing particle size

-of CdSe increases photocurrent as the shift in conduction band to
+of CdSe increases photocurrent as the shift in conduction band

-visible region.
+response in the visible region.

-[0068] In an embodiment, the photoelectrochemical response may be
+[0068] In an embodiment, the photoelectrochemical response may

-tuned through size quantization.
-The photoelectrochemical response
+be tuned through size quantization.
+The photoelectrochemical

-circuit photocurrents (Jsc) monitored at different excitation
+determined from short circuit photocurrents (Jsc) monitored at

-wavelengths ([lambda]) using the expression:
+different excitation wavelengths ([lambda]) using the

 [0000] [mathematical formula]